The Devil Wears Prada (film): Plot

 In Paris, Andy learns that Miranda's husband has filed for divorce.
-Later that night, Nigel tells Andy that he has accepted a job as creative director with rising designer James Holt.
-She spends the night with an attractive writer, Christian Thompson, who tells her that Jacqueline Follet (Miranda's counterpart as editor-in-chief at French Runway) is being prepped to replace Miranda.
-Andy attempts to warn Miranda, but Miranda dismisses her.
+Later that night, Nigel tells Andy that he has accepted a job as creative director for rising designer James Holt.
+Andy spends the night with an attractive writer, Christian Thompson, who tells her that Jacqueline Follet (Miranda's counterpart as editor-in-chief at French Runway) is being prepared to replace Miranda.
+Andy attempts to warn Miranda, who dismisses her.

-At a later luncheon, Miranda announces Jacqueline as Holt's new creative director, much to Andy and Nigel's shock.
-Later, Miranda reveals that she already knew of the scheme to replace her, and sacrificed Nigel's ambitions to keep her job.
-Andy is repulsed by Miranda's betrayal of her friend, but Miranda points out that Andy did the same thing to Emily by agreeing to accompany Miranda to Paris.
-Not wanting to become the type of person Miranda is, Andy storms off.
-When Miranda tries calling her, Andy tosses her phone into the Fontaine de la Concorde.
+At a luncheon, Miranda announces Jacqueline as Holt's new creative director and later reveals that she already knew of the scheme to replace her and sacrificed Nigel's ambitions to preserve her own job.
+Andy is repulsed by Miranda's betrayal of her friend, but Miranda points out that Andy did the same thing to Emily.
+Afraid to become the type of person Miranda is, Andy storms off.
+When Miranda tries calling her, Andy tosses her phone into the Fontaines de la Concorde.

-Some time later back in New York, Andy meets up with Nate, who tells her he has a new job as a sous-chef in Boston, and they agree to keep in touch.
+Back in New York, Andy meets up with Nate, who tells her he has a new job as a sous-chef in Boston, and they agree to keep in touch.
 The same day, Andy has an interview at the New York Mirror newspaper.
-The editor recounts that when he called Runway for a reference, Miranda told him that Andy was the biggest disappointment she had ever had as an assistant, and that he would be an idiot not to hire her.
+The editor recounts that when he called Runway for a reference, Miranda told him that Andy was the biggest disappointment she had ever had as an assistant and that he would be an idiot not to hire her.

 After getting the job, Andy calls Emily and offers her the clothes she obtained in Paris.
 While walking past the Runway office building, Andy sees Miranda and waves at her.
-Miranda does not acknowledge Andy, but smiles to herself once she is seated in her car.
+Miranda does not acknowledge her but smiles to herself once seated in her car.